Rapid evolution during biological invasions

 For example, if there are differences among individuals in dispersal ability (the ability to run, walk, fly, swim, hop, etc.), populations can become spatially-structured by dispersal ability, with good dispersers being overrepresented at the edge of the invasion.
 This can lead to non-random mating among good dispersers, which can result in the evolution of enhanced dispersal ability at the edge.
 This process, known as 'spatial sorting', can cause invasions to spread faster and faster over time, and may affect how we make predictions about invading species.

 I use laboratory experiments and simulation models to study spatial sorting and other processes unique to invading populations.
 One experiment, using the bean beetle Callosobruchus maculatus, was among the first to show that spatial sorting could accelerate biological invasions.
-Currently, I'm using simulation models to explore how demographic processes and genetic constraints can affect the outcome of these spatial evolutionary processes.
+Some of the simulation models I've built explore how demographic processes and genetic constraints can affect the outcome of these spatial evolutionary processes.

 Demographic modeling and population dynamics